Zemanta/py-secretcrypt/README.md

-# secretcrypt
+# py-secretcrypt

 **WARNING**: this software is in alpha state, use with caution.

 Utility for keeping your secrets encrypted.
+Also has a [Go version](https://github.com/Zemanta/go-secretcrypt).

 For example, you have the following configuration file